 As a result of its quest to continually improve 21st century education, MCL took home the 2020 BlackBoard Award for Professional Development in recognition to its Opportunities for Lifelong (#SamaOLL) Project.

 MCL closed the 2020 with success as it achieved another milestone by obtaining a three-star overall rating from the Quacquarelli Symonds (QS) Star Rating System from the United Kingdom.
-MCL also received a five-star rating for Employability, proof of the competence of its graduates as professionals in their own fields; a fourstar rating for Facilities, for its smart campus and drive to deliver an advanced learning experience for students; and, three-star rating for Social Responsibility and Inclusiveness for being true to its mission to contribute to the solution of industry's and society's problems through the various engagements of students with communities, Through this, the institution has leveled up its national stature, assuring students and stakeholders of its dedication to its vision.
+MCL also received a five-star rating for Employability, proof of the competence of its graduates as professionals in their own fields; a four- star rating for Facilities, for its smart campus and drive to deliver an advanced learning experience for students; and, three-star rating for Social Responsibility and Inclusiveness for being true to its mission to contribute to the solution of industry's and society's problems through the various engagements of students with communities.